-Survey statement Percentage of employees who viewed the statement as favorable Comparison to industry benchmark l understand how my role contributes to the success of ICF.
-90% +10% l am able to have a flexible schedule that meets my personal needs.
+Survey statement Percentage of employees who viewed the statement as favorable Comparison to industry benchmark I understand how my role contributes to the success of ICF.
+90% +10% I am able to have a flexible schedule that meets my personal needs.
 86% +16% My values align with the values of ICF.
-86% +16% l am proud to be part of ICF.
-83% +9% l feel like I belong at ICF.
-79% +5% l see ICF's progress in building a more diverse and more inclusive organization.
+86% +16% I am proud to be part of ICF.
+83% +9% I feel like I belong at ICF.
+79% +5% I see ICF's progress in building a more diverse and more inclusive organization.
 77% +17%

 The employee engagement survey results also identified key areas of opportunity.
 We're delving into those areas with employee-led teams to understand them better, and then identify solutions.
 We will develop and activate these solutions in 2023 while also conducting periodic pulse surveys to receive additional real-time feedback in key areas.
-"My ICF teams have been incredibly supportive and ensure that I feel welcome and valued at work.
-And I appreciate the mission-driven nature of our work.
-ICF is unique for its commitment to our core values and transparent about how we serve these values as a company."